Freshworks aims for nearly $9 billion valuation in US IPO – TechCrunch

 “Second, based on our internal data and analysis, we estimate the annual potential market opportunity for our products to be $77 billion. […] We expect our estimated market opportunity will continue to expand as customers onboard more or expand usage of our products, increasing the weighted average ARR per customer for use of our products.”

 TechCrunch recently spoke with Freshworks co-founder and chief executive Girish Mathrubootham about the business.
 Mathrubootham is one of the most respected entrepreneurs in India.
-Along with three friends, Mathrubootham launched an $85 million venture fund in late July this year to back early-stage SaaS startups in the world’s second largest internet market.
+Along with three friends, Mathrubootham launched an $85 million venture fund in late July this year to back early-stage SaaS startups in the world’s second-largest internet market.